kyleyates/kyleyates.github.io/_pages/research.md

 My research area is in cryptography.
 Specifically, most of my work is in an area of cryptography known as homomorphic encryption.

+For a statement on my research practices and directions, see [here](https://kyleyates.github.io/assets/pdf/yates_research_statement.pdf).

 ### Publications

 [Leveled Homomorphic Encryption Schemes for Homomorphic Encryption Standard (Preprint, with S. Gao)](https://eprint.iacr.org/2024/991)